openfoodfacts/food-logging/schemas/README.md

 <a id="tocScolumndefinition"></a>
 <a id="tocscolumndefinition"></a>

+Maps the standard fields to the specified column name

 ```json
 {
   "type": "time"
 }

 ```

-columnDefinition

-Maps the standard fields to the specified column name

 ### Properties

 |Name|Type|Required|Description|